amiratag/ACE/README.md

 ```

 ```
-model_to_run: One of InceptionV3 or GoogleNet is supported.
+model_to_run: One of InceptionV3 or GoogleNet is supported (the weights are provided for GoogleNet).
 You can change the "make_model" function in ace_helpers.py to have your own customized model.
 model_path: Path to the model's saved graph.
 ```